Murragh and Templemartin Parish Pastoral Council

 The Vision Statement of the new PPC was agreed in September 2011.

 It is planned that all parishioners will be kept up to date with the activities of the PPC through this website, the parish newsletter and through the PPC members themselves.

 Parish Finance Committee

 The first Parish Finance Committee was formed in October of 2004.
-A public meeting was held to which all parishioners were involved and from that meeting our first committee was put in place.
+A public meeting was held to which all parishioners were invited and from that meeting our first committee was put in place.
 It addressed the finances of the parish and support of its priest.
 The Finance Committee take responsibility in organizing the weekly envelopes and the quarterly support of its priest.
 The past number of years has been hectic as both our churches have been renovated and a new Parochial House built.
-It s members serve for a three year term.
+It’s members serve for a three year term.